Dental plaque: Environment

-Unlike other parts of the body, tooth surfaces are uniquely hard and non shedding.
+Unlike other parts of the body, tooth surfaces are uniquely hard and non-shedding.
 Therefore, the warm and moist environment of the mouth and the presence of teeth, makes a good environment for growth and development of dental plaque.
 The main ecological factors that contribute to plaque formation are pH, saliva, temperature and redox reactions.
-The normal pH range of saliva is between 6 and 7 and plaque biofilm is known to flourish in a pH between 6.7 and 8.3.
+The normal pH range of saliva is between 6 and 7 and plaque biofilm is known to flourish in a pH range between 6.7 and 8.3.
 This indicates that the natural environment of the mouth provided by saliva is ideal for the growth of bacteria in the dental plaque.
 Saliva acts as a buffer, which helps to maintain the pH in the mouth between 6 and 7.
 In addition to acting as a buffer, saliva and gingival crevicular fluid contain primary nutrients including amino acids, proteins and glycoproteins.
 This feeds the bacteria involved in plaque formation.
 The host diet plays only a minor role in providing nutrients for the resident microflora.
-The normal temperature of the mouth ranges between 35 and 36 °C, and a two-degree (°C) change has been shown to drastically shift the dominant species in the plaque.
+The normal temperature of the mouth ranges between 35 °C and 36 °C, and a two-degree change has been shown to drastically shift the dominant species in the plaque.
 Redox reactions are carried out by aerobic bacteria.
 This keeps the oxygen levels in the mouth at a semi-stable homeostatic condition, which allows the bacteria to survive.

 Consequences of plaque build-up

 Gingivitis

-Gingivitis is an inflammatory lesion, mediated by host-parasite interactions that remains localised to the gingival tissue, it is a common result of plaque build-up around the gingival tissues.
+Gingivitis is an inflammatory lesion, mediated by host-parasite interactions that remains localized to the gingival tissue.
+This is a common result of plaque build-up around the gingival tissues.
 The bacteria found in the biofilm elicit a host response resulting in localized inflammation of the tissue.
 This is characterized by the cardinal signs of inflammation including a red, puffy appearance of the gums and bleeding due to brushing or flossing.
 Gingivitis due to plaque can be reversible by removal of the plaque.
 However, if left for an extended period of time, the inflammation may begin to affect the supporting tissues, in a progression referred to as periodontitis.
 The gingivitis response is a protective mechanism, averting periodontitis in many cases.

 Periodontitis

 Periodontitis is an infection of the gums which leads to bone destruction around the teeth in the jaw.
 Periodontitis occurs after gingivitis has been established, but not all individuals who have gingivitis will get periodontitis.
 Plaque accumulation is vital in the progression of periodontitis as the bacteria in plaque release enzymes which attack the bone and cause it to break down, and at the same time osteoclasts in the bone break down the bone as a way to prevent further infection.
-This can be treated with strict oral hygiene such as tooth brushing and cleaning in between the teeth as well as surgical debridement completed by a dental professional.
+This can be treated with strict oral hygiene such as tooth brushing and cleaning in between the teeth, as well as surgical debridement completed by a dental professional.